Co-author: Ellie McLachlan

 What are some common extras covered by family health insurance policies?

-Benefits will vary depending on your health fund and the level of cover you choose, but common ones (in addition to basics such as ambulance and dental) include orthodontics, pharmacy, accidental injuries, podiatry and if your family is about to grow, obstetrics.
+Extras can vary depending on your health fund and the level of cover you choose, but common ones (in addition to basics such as ambulance and dental) include orthodontics, pharmacy, accidental injuries, podiatry and if your family is about to grow, obstetrics.

 How long can my kids stay on my family health insurance policy?